travisdoor/bl/docs/master/language.md

     };
 }
 ```

-**note:** Order of function group variants is important in this case, when string specific function
-comes after generic one, compiler will always use the generic implementation.

 **note:** Compiler error is reported in case content of the polymorph generated for some type
 specification is not semantically valid. (i.e. we can't compare strings directly by `==` operator)